 - Integrated Reasoning

-The score that MBA programs will be most concerned with for the purposes of admission is your combined Verbal and Quantitative scores.
-Here, the GMAT applies its algorithm and converts the two combined scores into the 200–800 scale, where the mean score is 552.
-This, hopefully, gives you an indication of what is a poor and what is an excellent score.
+The score that MBA programs will focus on for admission purposes is your combined Verbal and Quantitative scores.
+The mean score is 568.
+This should give you an idea of what is a poor score and what is an excellent score.

-Start English conversation lessons online with the best tutors on Superprof.
+Begin English conversation lessons online with the top tutors on Superprof.

-Here's a bit more information about the individual sections and what they are intended to test you on…
+Here's some more information about the individual sections and what they are designed to test you on…

 Analytical Writing Section